Alex313031/gn-xp/docs/reference.md

   --force
       Ignores specifications of "check_includes = false" and checks all target's files that match the target label.

+  --check-generated
+      Generated files are normally not checked since they do not exist until after a build.
+With this flag, those generated files that can be found on disk are also checked.
 ```

 #### **What gets checked**